vlm/zip-fix-filename-encoding/README.md

 # About

-Convert filenames inside ZIP archives from older Russian encodings (koi8-r, cp866, windows-1251) to UTF-8.
+Convert filenames inside ZIP archives from autodetected older Russian encodings (koi8-r, koi8-u, cp866, windows-1251) to UTF-8.

-This tool does not touch the file contents, it just renames the files.
+This tool does not touch the file contents, it just renames the files inside a ZIP archive.

 # Build and Install